jmerc77/Fast4ier/README.md

 # Fast4ier
 An FFT and IFFT Arduino library.

+**Note: You may need a board with a lot of RAM sometimes.
+I currently recommend the teensy 4.x for its speed and large amount of RAM (it's very fast with a default of 600MHZ and a max built-in overclock of 1.024GHZ with cooling/heatsink).**

 ## inclusion